asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 *Figure 8*: Creating, changing and deleting configuration slots (*Slots Tab*).

 In the top center, the dropdown selection box **Select slot** shows the currently active slot name.
 By clicking the selection box, all existing slots are shown and the active slot can be changed.
 In *Slot configuration* list you can see all the available slots as well, with the active slot being displayed in bold letters.
 Here you can change the active slot by clicking one of the incative slot names.
 Furthermore, the color of each individual slot can be assigned by clicking **Set color**, which opens a pop-up color selection box.
-The color which is chosen here will be displayed on the FABI device via a built-in mulicolor led whenever the slot is activated.  *Note*: This function is only available in the new version (PCB version) of the FABI system.
+The color which is chosen here will be displayed on the FABI device via a built-in mulicolor led whenever the slot is activated.  ***Note*** that this function is only available in the new version (PCB version) of the FABI system.
 A new configuration slot is created by entering a name into the correspnding text field (*"insert name for new slot"*) and clicking **CREATE SLOT**.
 The settings of the currently active slot are copied to the new slot.
 The slots can be deleted individually by clicking **Delete**.
 When **Download** is clicked, the configuration data of the respective slot is downloaded to the PC as a file, which is stored in the download-folder of the web browser.
-This file can then be used to add individual slots to another configuration.
-Note that the complete configuration (all slots) can also be downloaded as as single file, see section "Loading, saving and transferring configurations" below.)
+This file can then be used to add individual slots to another configuration. ***Note*** that the complete configuration (all slots) can also be downloaded as as single file, see section "Loading, saving and transferring configurations" below.)

 #### Loading, saving and transferring configurations